MudroadWhite/Neo-Principia/docs/4_tactics.md

 - We clearly identified the theorem used in original routine
 - We clearly identified the types of parameters, for theorems in original routine.
 Parameters' types matter
 - Optionally, the tactic doesn't need to use theorems or parameters in Principia - it just gets the work done
+- And exceptionally, if the proofs are ridiculously long and nothing new is within that proof comparing to the privious ones (for example the last theorem in ch.11), we might cannot resist the urge to simplify whatever we want.

 ## 1. How to use(deduce on) an existing theorem
 `pose proof (thm x y z) as thm` should be almost the only way to *introduce* a theorem into the hypotheses, stating the existence of an already proven result.
 Also, starting from chapter 9, propositions are further come with a special kind of "type", basically the order of the proposition, and at base case we're only allowed to use elementary propositions as parameters, for elementary functions.
 That being said,